A Quantum Theory with Non-Collapsing Measurements: Passive quantum theory

-\emph{Definition of pQT -- }Five axioms define a bare-bones version of (non-relativistic) quantum theory.
-Four of these axioms describe the mathematical framework of the theory: (${\cal S}$) the \emph{states} of a quantum system correspond to rays $\ket{\psi}$ in a separable, complex Hilbert space ${\cal H}$, or to their probabilistic mixtures $\rho$; (${\cal O}$) \emph{observables} are represented by Hermitean operators $\hat{A}$ acting on the space ${\cal H}$; (${\cal T}$) the \emph{time evolution} of quantum states is governed by Schrödinger's equation; (${\cal C}$) the state space of a \emph{composite system} is obtained by tensoring the Hilbert spaces of its constituent parts.
+Five axioms define a bare-bones version of (non-relativistic) quantum theory.
+Four of these axioms describe the mathematical framework of the theory: (${\cal S}$) the \emph{states} of a quantum system correspond to rays $\ket{\psi}$ in a separable, complex Hilbert space ${\cal H}$ and to their probabilistic mixtures $\rho$; (${\cal O}$) \emph{observables} are represented by Hermitean operators $\hat{A}$ acting on the space ${\cal H}$; (${\cal T}$) the \emph{time evolution} of quantum states is governed by Schrödinger's equation; (${\cal C}$) the state space of a \emph{compo-site system} is obtained by tensoring the Hilbert spaces of its constituent parts.